OguzPastirmaci/OguzPastirmaci.github.io/_posts/2015-11-16-using-azure-cross-platform-cli-within-shell-scripts.md

 #### Simple bash script with a menu to start or shutdown the VMs

-And here's a very basic bash script with a menu to start or stop all the VMs in your Azure account.
+And here's a very basic bash script that shows a menu to start or stop all the VMs in your Azure account.

 {%gist eb79cf9f93827a3a2322 %}